-I’m in and out of many facilities.
-Some are facilities that we service and some are not.
-In my travels I often pick up tips that can be helpful in other facilities.
+I’m in and out of many different kinds of facilities on a regular basis.
+Some are buildings that we service and some are not.
+In my travels I often pick up tips that can be helpful to use in other places.

-Additionally, a few of our customers have a strict policy of no food or drink in individual wastebaskets.
+Additionally, several of our customers have a strict policy of no food or drink in individual wastebaskets.
 Their staff must take food and drink trash to the kitchen and dispose of it there.

 - reduced cost for trash liners

 - less time and money spent on paying your cleaning vendor to empty all the cans

 - less eating at desks-which of course has multiple benefits (less eating and sitting ☺, fewer possible creatures and foul odors)

 - encourages staff to get up and walk to the common area trash receptacles

 - less chance of a leaky trash liner dripping liquid on carpet – all of which contributes to the over all sanitation of the work place